 Feral Animal Control

-Virtual elimination of foxes was achieved in the first year of the fox control program when dried meat baits containing the 1080 poison were dispersed by hand or dropped from aircraft across the whole peninsula.
+When the fence was constructed and the control program began there were an estimated 2500 foxes on the peninsula.
+Virtual elimination of foxes was achieved in the first year when the dried meat baits containing 1080 poison were dispersed across the peninsula.

 Baiting of the peninsula continues and the rare fox that makes it north of the fence is quickly removed.
 Feral cats are also susceptible to 1080 poison when live prey is scarce.

 The 1080 baits have since been refined to be more palatable to feral cats and have been taken by up to 80% of feral cats during drought periods.